Don't give up.

-There may be many reasons for loving and sexual energy being blocked, but the most common is what I call the "pull-resist relationship system."
+There may be many reasons for the loving and sexual energy being blocked, but the most common is what I call the "pull-resist relationship system."

-Here's how it works:
+Here's how it works in a sexless marriage:

 One partner, I'll call him Bill, 'pulls' on his wife, Jan, for time, approval, attention, appreciation, as well as for sex.
 Bill may pull with niceness, caretaking (giving in order to get something back), gifts, withdrawal, anger, blame, or threats.

 These behaviors are a 'pull' when Bill is coming from an empty place within, a vacuum-like black hole that wants to get filled through approval, validation, and sex.